Cahrs/w_api/README.md

             slash_dir -- "left": right -> left; "right": left -> right slash direction
             swing_delay -- time (in seconds) until swing start
             delay -- delay (in seconds) between each ray in a swing
-            depth -- how man objs deep in a crowd that each ray can damage
+            depth -- how many objs deep in a crowd that each ray can damage
             range -- sword reach (in meters)
             spread -- angle (in degrees) between each ray in a swing
             amount -- the amount of rays in a sword swing